Min(d)ing the President: A text analytic approach to measuring tax news: A topic model for measuring tax news

 \subsection{Text data and pre-processing}

 Our analysis is based on \textit{the Public Papers of the Presidents}, a compilation of all documents originating from the president.
-We obtain the raw texts from the \textit{American Presidency Project} (APP).\footnote{\href{http://www.presidency.ucsb.edu}{www.presidency.ucsb.edu}, retrieved on 2019-03-25.} We analyze 59,214 texts spanning from 1949-01-20 to 2017-01-19.
+We obtain the raw texts from the \textit{American Presidency Project} (APP).\footnote{\href{http://www.presidency.ucsb.edu}{www.presidency.ucsb.edu}, retrieved on 2019-03-25.} We analyse 59,214 texts spanning from 1949-01-20 to 2017-01-19.

 The raw text of the speeches needs to be pre-processed to quantify relevant features of the text data, facilitating further statistical analysis.
 This process is described in detail in Appendix \ref{sec:text_data}.

 First, the documents in the dataset range from short remarks consisting of several sentences to long speeches, such as the \textit{State of the Union Address}, which cover a variety of otherwise unrelated issues.
 We therefore split the texts into a total of 1,119,200 individual paragraphs of roughly the same length.
 For the remainder of the analysis we treat those as separate \emph{documents}.

 Next, we prepare a matrix of \textit{word counts} which is used as the input to our algorithm.
 Informally, for each text we count how often every word is used in it.
 To define the possible `words' we take two steps.
 First, we clean the text and exclude function words such as ``a'' or ``and'' and rare words.
 In this step we also transform words to their `root' form, e.g.~``taxes'' and ``tax'' are both counted as ``tax'' and ``implements'' and ``implemented'' both count as ``implement''.
 In the second step we identify combinations of two subsequent words that occur frequently together (so-called \emph{bigrams}), which are then also counted as a `word'.
 This is important for our analysis as combinations of words such as ``tax cut'' may contain very different information than either of the words would contain separately.
 To avoid confusion with the actual words used in the speeches, henceforth we refer to each of the `words' we count as \emph{terms}, which then refers to either individual (pre-processed) words or the identified bigrams.